Requirements Of Statutory Guidance March 2015

 • a red route.

-• The Regulations set out what information must be stated on all penalty charge notices.
+The Regulations set out what information must be stated on all penalty charge notices.

-• A penalty charge must not be issued to a vehicle which has stayed parked in a parking place on a road or in a local authority car park beyond the permitted parking period for a period of time not exceeding 10 minutes.
+A penalty charge must not be issued to a vehicle which has stayed parked in a parking place on a road or in a local authority car park beyond the permitted parking period for a period of time not exceeding 10 minutes.
 The grace period applies to on-street and off- street parking places provided under traffic orders, whether the period of parking is paid for or free.
-Any penalty charge issued before expiry of the 10-minute grace period would be illegal, unless the vehicle itself is parked unlawfully (e.g. where the motorist has not paid any required parking fee or displayed a parking ticket where required).
+Any penalty charge issued before expiry of the 10-minute grace period would be illegal, unless the vehicle itself is parked unlawfully (e.g. where the motorist has not paid any required parking fee or possesion of parking time, where required).
 Grace periods only apply to designated parking places where a person is permitted to park.
 A road with a restriction (e.g. single yellow line) or prohibition (e.g. double yellow line) is not a 'designated' parking place either during - or outside of - the period of the restriction or prohibition.

-• A decision on whether to immobilise or to remove a vehicle requires an exercise of judgement and must only be taken following specific authorisation by an appropriately trained civil enforcement officer.
+A decision on whether to immobilise or to remove a vehicle requires an exercise of judgement and must only be taken following specific authorisation by an appropriately trained Civil Enforcement Officer.

-• When a vehicle is parked in a parking place, there are circumstances where, authorities must not immobilise or remove in the first 30 minutes following the issuing of the penalty notice, or the first 15 minutes in the case of ‘persistent evader’ vehicles.
+When a vehicle is parked in a parking place, there are circumstances where, authorities must not immobilise or remove in the first 30 minutes following the issuing of the penalty notice, or the first 15 minutes in the case of ‘persistent evader’ vehicles.

-• On the release of a vehicle from a clamp or from the vehicle pound the authority must immediately inform the vehicle owner or person in charge of the vehicle about their right to make representations and their subsequent right to appeal against representations that are rejected.
+On the release of a vehicle from a clamp or from the vehicle pound the authority must immediately inform the vehicle owner or person in charge of the vehicle about their right to make representations and their subsequent right to appeal against representations that are rejected.

-• Processes for recovering outstanding penalties and handling challenges, representations and appeals must comply with all relevant primary legislation, regulations, traffic regulation orders and local byelaws.
+Processes for recovering outstanding penalties and handling challenges, representations and appeals must comply with all relevant primary legislation, regulations, traffic regulation orders and local byelaws.

 • Enforcement authorities must use first class post for any notice or Charge Certificate.
 However, where an electronic address has been provided, communications may be sent by that means in addition to posting statutory notices.